What Documents Do I Need for a Marriage-Based Green Card?

-- Any other evidence of official name changes for both spouses (for example, any adoption documents or court papers regarding a name change)
+- Evidence of official name changes for both spouses (for example, any adoption documents or court papers regarding a name change)

 If you are a U.S. citizen, you must demonstrate your status with a copy of one of the following documents: